tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Click on the "Create" button to continue.

-Explain to students, that now the name of the new test case appears on the dropdown list next to the "Test" button.
-Click on the "Test" button and you will see the test results on the window below the Lambda function code.
+Explain to students that now the name of the new test case appears on the dropdown list next to the "Test" button.
+Click on the "Test" button, and you will see the test results on the window below the Lambda function code.

 ![Test results](Images/lambda-test-ok.png)

-Since this test case has valid data for both slots, explain to students that the test status is `Succeeded` and the execution results show a response with both slots fulfilled with the data passed on the test case.
+Since this test case has valid data for both slots, explain to students that the test status is `Succeeded`, and the execution results show a response with both slots fulfilled with the data passed on the test case.

 Show students how to add a new test case, click on the test events dropdown list and choose the "Configure test events" option.